-I work predominantly with pencil, Indian ink and watercolour combined with digital collage.
-Some of my illustrations also incorporate other elements such as acrylic, charcoal, pastels, children's crayons, felt tips and coloured pencils.
-I often use my photos for inspiration and sometimes within my work, many of these I take in the Swiss mountains outside Zürich or in the small villages around Einsiedeln.
+I work mainly with graphite sticks, Indian ink and watercolour combined with digital collage.
+Some illustrations incorporate other elements such as acrylic, charcoal, pastels, children's crayons, felt tips and coloured pencils.
+I often use my photos for inspiration and within my work, many of these I take in the Swiss mountains outside Zürich or in the small villages around Einsiedeln.

 This fresh, collage style is suited to a range of editorial and publishing projects, particularly within Children's Publishing.
-Current clients include Family Matters Parent Magazine, MDLM Books, and Kent Wildlife Trust.
-I was very excited earlier this year, when one of my illustrations 'Thank you for the Rainbows' was selected through a UK National competition to appear on 'The Works' NHS Charity Jigsaw.
+Clients include Family Matters Parenting Magazine, MDLM Books, Custom Food Lab and Kent Wildlife Trust.
+As a Bisexual Illustrator I also enjoy working as a voluntary illustrator to support Folkestone Pride.
+My first illustrated book was recently published in December last year 'The Little Mermaid's Son', you can read more about this LGBTQ+ friendly reinterpretation of the classic fairytale by Annahita de La Mare here.
+Earlier last year, one of my illustrations 'Thank you for the Rainbows' was selected through a UK National competition to appear on 'The Works' NHS Charity Jigsaw.
 I also run the Storycraft Studio in Rüschlikon and through this I have become involved in collaborative and community projects in Storycraft, as well as at art festivals and in schools.
+I have been awarded two grants through Thalwil Kultur Tag for community based Visual Installations and Workshops, 'The Memory Tree', and the 'Faces of Fairytales' which will take place in May as part of Thalwil Kultur Tag 2021.